sherzberg/hpilo/README.md

 - [ ] GetRackInfo

 # Phase 2
-* to take the translated functions and create a connection interface in order to connect to the hardware and interact with it
+Take the translated XML functions and create a connection interface in order to connect to the hardware and interact with it
 - [ ] All of this currently outputs to terminal rather than connecting to the hardware and sending the info across.

 # References